Helmholtz FEM solutions are locally quasi-optimal modulo low frequencies: Introduction: the main result in a simple setting

 We now show (albeit heuristically) how this property can be inferred from the bounds \eqref{eq:intro1} \eqref{eq:intro2}, with this property illustrated by numerical experiments in \S\ref{sec:numerical}.

 The key point is that a bound on a high $k$-weighted Sobolev norm of a function in terms of a low $k$-weighted Sobolev norm, with the constant independent of $k$, implies that the function is controlled by its frequencies $\lesssim k$.
-This is illustrated by the following simple lemma.
+This is illustrated by the following simple lemma. \es{ This lemma uses the $k$-weighted Fourier transform $\mathcal F_k$, defined by \eqref{eq:FT} below, with Fourier variable $\xi$.
+The weighting by $k$ implies that ``low frequencies'' are now $\{\xi: |\xi| \leq C\}$ for some $C>1$.}

-\ble\mythmname{Bound on high Sobolev norm by low Sobolev norm implies function controlled by its low frequencies} Suppose a family of functions $(f(k))_{k>0}$ is such that $f(k) \in H^1_k(\Rea^d)$ and there exists $C_2>0$ such that given $s>0$ there exists $C_1>0$ such that \beq \N{f}^2_{H^1_k(\Rea^d)}\leq C_1\Big( C_2 + \N{f}^2_{H^{-s}_k(\Rea^d)}\Big)\tfa k\geq k_0. \eeq If \beq \frac{C_1}{R^{2(s+1)}}\leq \frac{1}{2}, \eeq then, for all $k\geq k_0$, \beqs \bigg(\frac{k}{2\pi}\bigg)^d\int_{\Rea^d} \langle\xi\rangle^{2} |\mathcal{F}_k f(\xi)|^2 \, \rd \xi \leq 2 C_1 \Bigg( C_2 + \bigg(\frac{k}{2\pi}\bigg)^d\int_{|\xi|\leq R} \langle \xi\rangle^{-2s} |\mathcal{F}_k f(\xi)|^2 \, \rd \xi \Bigg). \eeqs \ele
+\ble\mythmname{Bound on high Sobolev norm by low Sobolev norm implies function controlled by its low frequencies} Suppose a family of functions $(f(k))_{k>0}$ is such that $f(k) \in H^1_k(\Rea^d)$ and there exists $C_2>0$ such that given $s>0$ there exists $C_1>0$ such that \beq \N{f}^2_{H^1_k(\Rea^d)}\leq C_1\Big( C_2 + \N{f}^2_{H^{-s}_k(\Rea^d)}\Big)\tfa k\geq k_0. \eeq If \beq \frac{C_1}{\es{\langle}R\es{\rangle}^{2(s+1)}}\leq \frac{1}{2}, \eeq then, for all $k\geq k_0$, \beqs \bigg(\frac{k}{2\pi}\bigg)^d\int_{\Rea^d} \langle\xi\rangle^{2} |\mathcal{F}_k f(\xi)|^2 \, \rd \xi \leq 2 C_1 \Bigg( C_2 + \bigg(\frac{k}{2\pi}\bigg)^d\int_{|\xi|\leq R} \langle \xi\rangle^{-2s} |\mathcal{F}_k f(\xi)|^2 \, \rd \xi \Bigg). \eeqs \ele

-In the ``ideal'' situation that $C_1 = (C)^{2(s+1)}$, \eqref{eq:freqCond} can be satisfied by taking $R> C$ and $s$ large; we call this the ``ideal" situation, since \eqref{eq:model1} holds with this value of $C_1$ (and $C_2=0$) when $|\mathcal{F}_k f(\xi)|= 0$ for $\langle \xi\rangle \geq C$.
+In the ``ideal'' situation that $C_1 = \es{\langle}C\es{\rangle}^{2(s+1)}$, \eqref{eq:freqCond} can be satisfied by taking $R> C$ and $s$ large; we call this the ``ideal" situation, since \eqref{eq:model1} holds with this value of $C_1$ (and $C_2=0$) when $|\mathcal{F}_k f(\xi)|= 0$ for $\es{|} \xi\es{|} \geq C$.

 \